wolfien666/smutscrape/README.md

 ## Contributing 🤝

 **_Smutscrape_** welcomes contributions!
-Its current 2200-line monolithic design isn't collaboration-friendly, so refactoring into a modular, Pythonic app is a priority.
-Meanwhile, adding site configurations—YAML files with URL schemes and CSS selectors—is a simple, valuable contribution.
+The application features a modular, PyPI-ready package structure that makes collaboration straightforward.
+Adding site configurations—YAML files with URL schemes and CSS selectors—is a simple, valuable contribution.

 Inspired by [Stash CommunityScrapers](https://github.com/stashapp/CommunityScrapers), **_Smutscrape_**'s YAML configs adapt its structure.
 We use CSS selectors instead of XPath (though conversion is straightforward), and metadata fields port easily.
 The challenge is video downloading—some sites use iframes or countermeasures—but the yt-dlp fallback often simplifies this.
 Adapting a CommunityScrapers site for **_Smutscrape_** is a great way to contribute.
 Pick a site, tweak the config, and submit a pull request!